-No. Questions Students' Answers

-1. What are your • 1 student

-difficulties in said it is

-writing difficult to

-descriptive text? make

-- paragraph.

-• 2 students

-had

-answered

-afraid to

-make

-mistakes.

-4 students

-had said

-cannot

-develop

-ideas.

-6 students

-answered

-cannot

-using

-English.

-1 student

-had

-answered

-cannot

-explain

-something.

-1 student

-told do not

-like writing.

-• 1 student

-answered

-do not

-understand

-about text

-descriptive.

-2. What is your 16 students

-opinion about said it is

-teacher's written good if the

-corrective teacher

-feedback on your provide

-writing errors? written

-corrective

-feedback.

-TT 1 C 1

-3. How do you feel • 8 students

-when the teacher answered

-gave her written felt happy.

-corrective • 1 student

-feedback to the answered

-errors in the upset for

-descriptive text the errors.

-that you have • 1 student

-made? said felt

-confident.

-• 5 students

-- said felt

-afraid.

-1 student

-• answered

-felt

-5 .
-1 . worried.

-4. Does teacher's • 14 students

-written corrective had

-feedback answered

-motivates you that they

-write a text? felt

-motivated.

-• 2 students

-had said

-that they

-did not feel

-motivated.

-5. From the three 16 students

-J. types of teacher's • had

-written corrective

-feedback (direct, answered

-indirect, that they

-metalinguitic), preferred direct

-which one do you

-prefer ? written

-prefer ? corrective

-feedback.

-6. What is your • 9 students

-expectation for responded

-teacher in doing that they

-written corrective wished the

-feedback? teacher

-always had

-given her

-written

-corrective

-feedback in

-the students'

-writing

-errors.

-• 4 students

-hoped that

-the teacher's

-writing

-mechanism

-had to be

-improved.

-1 student

-I wished there

-were no errors in the written texts 1 student expected that the

-written texts • 1 student expected

-• 1 student expected

-expected

-that the

-tildt tilt

-teacher did

-not have to

-give them

-written

-corrective

-feedback.

-The teacher

-should have

-just

-explained

-the learning

-material first

-• 1 student

-reasoned

-that the

-teacher

-should have

-just given

-the final

-score

-without the

-written

-corrective

-feedback

-itself.
+No. Questions Students' Answers 1.
+What are your difficulties in writing descriptive text ?
+1 student said it is difficult to make paragraph 2 student had answered afraid to make mistakes 4 student had said can not develop ideas 6 student answered can not using English 1 students had answered can not explain something 1 students told do not like writing 1 students answered do not understand about text descriptive 2.
+What is your opinion about teacher's written corrective feedback on your writing errors ? • 16 students said it is good if the teacher provide written corrective feedback.
+3. How do you feel when the teacher gave her written corrective feedback to the errors in the descriptive text that you have made ?
+8 students answered felt happy 1 student answered upset for the errors 1 student said felt confident 5 students said felt afraid 1 student answered felt worry 4.
+Does teacher's written corrective feedback motivates you write a text ?
+14 students had answered that they felt motivated 2 students had said that they did not feel motivated 5.
+From the three types of teacher's written corrective feedback (direct, indirect, metalinguitic), which one do you prefer ?
+16 students had answered that they prefered direct written corrective feedback 6.
+What is your expectation for teacher in doing written corrective feedback ?
+9 students responded that they wished the teacher always had given her written corrective feedback in the students' writing errors.
+4 students hoped that the teacher's writing mechanism had to be improved.
+1 student wished there were no errors in the written texts 1 student expected that the teacher did not have to give them written corrective feedback.
+The teacher should have just explained the learning material first • 1 student reasoned that the teacher should have just given the final score without the written corrective feedback itself.